JimmyJHickey/jimmyjhickey.com/_posts/2020-01-09-ST705-Linear-Algebra.md

 # 6
 **Show that every eigenvalue of a real symmetric matrix is real.**

 Take $A$ to be our real symmetric matrix with dimensions $p\times p$.
-By the spectral theorem we can say $A = QDQ^T$ where $D$ is a diagonal matrix of eigenvalues and $Q$ is the corresponding eigenvectors (also notice $$.
+By the spectral theorem we can say $A = QDQ^T$ where $D$ is a diagonal matrix of eigenvalues and $Q$ is the corresponding eigenvectors.
 Since $Q$ is linearly independent, it forms a basis of $\mathbb{R}^p$; all of its entries are real.
 Now notice $Q^T A Q = D$.
 Since all the entries in the left matrices are real and the real numbers are closed under addition and multiplication, that means all of the elements in $D$ must also be real.
 Thus, the eigenvalues are all real.

 # 7
 **Show that if $X \sim \text{N}_{p}(\mu, \Sigma)$ and $Y = X'AX$, then $E(Y) = \text{tr}(A\Sigma) + \mu'A\mu$.**